-A common misconception is that the Titanic set sail from Southampton heading to New York and didn’t visit any other ports, this is not the case.
+A common misconception is that the Titanic set sail from Southampton, heading to New York, and didn’t visit any other ports.
+This was not the case.

-In this post we will explore where the Titanic went, what she did in each port and where she was scheduled to go.
+In this post, we will explore where the Titanic went, what she did in each port and where she was scheduled to sail to.

 Where Did Titanic Set Sail From?

 The Southampton – Cherbourg – New York route had become very popular by the early twentieth century.
-The crossing should have taken around 6 days in total.
+The crossing should have taken around six days in total.

 The return journey should have been from New York to Plymouth in England, back to Cherbourg, and finally to Southampton.